Fz3r0/Fz3r0/Networking/Attacking-Cisco/THM-L2-MAC-Flooding-&-ARP-Spoofing.md

 - There are some virtual Cisco devices using a GNS3 setup for a Network Lab, and we are connected via SSH to the target, think it as a "pivot" to the cisco virtual devices configured as a network, but actually everything is just simulated inside the target machine, so we can experiment with it.
 (Beautiful work made by the author of this room! salute to you sir)

-3. Now I will scan the Network using NMap (This Network Scan is installed on the Linux machine I'm attacking _(I also can send to the target any other scanner or even my super python scripts for NetScans)_ .
+3. Now I will scan the Network using NMap to discover more hosts _(It's supposed that i don't know the topology already, so let's just rol play...)._

     - First I will use the Network ID of the target machine (The machine I'm already in!) to check for more hosts in the Network who share my Network ID.